devtron-labs/devtron-documentation/docs/user-guide/global-configurations/deployment-charts.md

 In the uploading process, your file will be validated against the following criteria:

 - Supported archive template should be in `*.tgz` format.
-- ConfigMap/Secret template should be the same as that of our [reference chart](https://github.com/devtron-labs/devtron/tree/main/scripts/devtron-reference-helm-charts/reference-chart_4-14-0).
 - `Chart.yaml` must include the name and the version number.
 - `.image_descriptor_template.json` file should be present.